Reviews10 min read

 Does IPVanish work in China?

 No, not reliably.
-It doesn't offer obfuscation technology sophisticated enough to consistently bypass the Great Firewall.
-If China access matters to you, this is a dealbreaker — go with ExpressVPN or Astrill instead.
+It doesn't have the obfuscation tech sophisticated enough to consistently bypass the Great Firewall.
+If China access matters, this is a dealbreaker — go with ExpressVPN or Astrill instead.

 What's IPVanish's refund policy?

-30-day money-back guarantee, and it's legitimate.
-No tricks, no "you used too much bandwidth" nonsense.
-Request it through support chat or email and you'll typically see the refund within 5-10 business days.
-I've been through the process myself and it was painless.
+30-day money-back guarantee, and it's real.
+No games, no "you used too much bandwidth" nonsense.
+Request it through support chat or email and you'll get your refund in 5-10 business days.
+I've done it myself and it was straightforward.